 The program is structured to admit students beginning each fall semester.
-Students may take courses on a part-time or full-time basis during the completion of their Masters of Nursing or Doctor of Nursing Practice courses.
-Full-time study is required during the didactic and clinical courses in the FNP course sequence during the last two years of the program.
+Students take courses on a full-time basis during the completion of their 500 level courses, pre-FNP 800 level courses, and during the didactic and clinical courses in the FNP program.

-Length of program: The Post-BSN to DNP/FNP track of study leads to eligibility for certification as a Family Nurse Practitioner (FNP) through the American Nurses Credentialing Center (ANCC) and requires a minimum of 84 semester credit hours, including 57 didactic credit hours and 23 practicum credit hours.
+Length of program: The Post-BSN to DNP/FNP track of study leads to eligibility for certification as a Family Nurse Practitioner (FNP) through the American Nurses Credentialing Center (ANCC) and requires a minimum of 84 semester credit hours, including 53 didactic credit hours, 4 seminar credits, and 24 clinical credit hours.

 In a 15-week semester, practicum hours are computed as follows:

 - 1 semester credit hour = 45 clock hours of practicum time per semester

 - 2 semester credit hour = 90 clock hours of practicum time per semester

 - 3 semester credit hour = 135 clock hours of practicum time per semester

 Required Practica hours = 360 which equals 8 credits